tau150/Node_sequelize_passport_boilerplate/readme.md

 ## .ENV file

-In the root of the project you have to create a new file called .env and complete following .env.example file, in this file you will config como enviorement variables like db connection.
+In the root of the project you have to create a new file called .env and complete it following .env.example file, in this file you will config como enviorement variables like db connection.

 ## Creating the Database